cusnir/repdata_pa2/PA2.md

 ![](PA2_files/figure-html/unnamed-chunk-19-1.png)

-So it can be clearly be seen that most impact from harmful weather on agriculture(crops) is due to Droughts and Floods while most of property damages are due to Floods, Huricanes, Tornados ans Storms.
+So it can be clearly seen that most impact from harmful weather on agriculture(crops) is due to Droughts and Floods while most of property damages are due to Huricane/Typhoon, Tornados ans Storms.